Anxiety is a very real thing for autistic children.

 How does this make you feel?
 Its confusing right?
 It doesn’t make sense?
 Maybe you are worried someone has been in your house?
 Maybe you feel anxious that everything has changed?

 An autistic child’s world just doesn’t make sense unless everything is in the right place.
-My house example was a bit extreme but that is how even small changes can feel to children with autism.
+My house example was a bit extreme but that is how even small changes can feel to autistic children.

 Imagine you have a presentation to do at work and you’re nervous about it.